Back Taxes

 If you owe back taxes to the IRS, you should ideally communicate either directly or with an "enrolled agent" who is licensed to represent you before the IRS.
 Although you can interact with the tax authorities without a representative, the settlement process can be complex and challenging, especially if you don't have prior experience.

+Information provided about back taxes is intended for educational purposes.
 The content of this site is not intended to be a substitute for professional tax advice rendered by a CPA, attorney, or an Enrolled Agent.
-Fixbacktaxes.com provides information about back taxes which is intended for educational purposes only.
 An Enrolled Agent is a tax professional federally licensed to represent taxpayers before the IRS.